Master of Bicultural Co-Governance of Natural Resources

-Students should have achieved at least a B grade average in 300-level courses in their undergraduate degree, or have three years of professional experience in resource management or the governance sector, with approval from the Head of Geography.
+Students should have achieved at least a B Grade Point Average in 300-level courses in their undergraduate degree, or have three years of professional experience in resource management or the governance sector, with approval from the Head of Geography.

 For the full entry requirements see the Regulations for the Master of Bicultural Co-Governance of Natural Resources or use the admission requirements checker.